Verilog-AMS

 Verilog-AMS is a derivative of the Verilog hardware description language that includes Analog and Mixed-Signal extensions (AMS) in order to define the behavior of analog and mixed-signal systems.
-It extends the event-based simulator loops of Verilog/SystemVerilog/VHDL, by a continuous-time simulator, which solves the differential equations in analog-domain.
+It extends the event-based simulator loops of Verilog/SystemVerilog/VHDL, by a continuous-time simulator, which can be used to solve differential equations in the analog-domain, as well as other problems.
 Both domains are coupled: analog events can trigger digital actions and vice versa.

 Overview

 The Verilog-AMS standard was created with the intent of enabling designers of analog and mixed signal systems and integrated circuits to create and use modules that encapsulate high-level behavioral descriptions as well as structural descriptions of systems and components.

 Verilog-AMS is an industry standard modeling language for mixed signal circuits.
 It provides both continuous-time and event-driven modeling semantics, and so is suitable for analog, digital, and mixed analog/digital circuits.
 It is particularly well suited for verification of very complex analog, mixed-signal and RF integrated circuits.

 Verilog and Verilog/AMS are not procedural programming languages, but event-based hardware description languages (HDLs).
 As such, they provide sophisticated and powerful language features for definition and synchronization of parallel actions and events.
 On the other hand, many actions defined in HDL program statements can run in parallel (somewhat similar to threads and tasklets in procedural languages, but much more fine-grained).
 However, Verilog/AMS can be coupled with procedural languages like the ANSI C language using the Verilog Procedural Interface of the simulator, which eases testsuite implementation, and allows interaction with legacy code or testbench equipment.

 The original intention of the Verilog-AMS committee was a single language for both analog and digital design, however due to delays in the merger process it remains at Accellera while Verilog evolved into SystemVerilog and went to the IEEE.